csaea/challenges/bash_challenges.md

 # Bash/Linux Scripting Challenges

-## Challenge 1 - Backup Script
+## Challenge 1 - Input to File

 Objective:
+- Create an executable script that accepts one line of user input and redirects it to a txt file.

+Key Commands: `read`, `echo`, `>`

+## Challenge 2 - Backup Script

+Objective:
-- Create a backup script that copies all files from one directory to a backup folder.
+- Create a backup script that copies all contents from one directory to a backup folder.
 - List all the files in the backup directory in terminal.
-- Print a message that the backup is complete.
+- Print a message that the backup is complete, along with the date.

-Commands you might need to use: `cp`, `mkdir`, `ls`, `echo`
+Key Commands: `cp`, `mkdir`, `ls`, `echo`

-ex.
-I want to take all the files from the absolute path '/home/kali/CourseFiles/IntroCybersecurity' by copying their contents into a new directory located at '/home/kali/Desktop/MyBackups'.
+Bonus: Include a new file in the Backup Folder displaying the date that the backup occured.